-The SHOPP is a biennial program adopted no later than April 1 of each even-numbered year.
-Consistent with the Biennial State Transportation Improvement Program (STIP) Fund Estimate, each SHOPP will cover the last two years of the previous SHOPP and add two new years of programming capacity.
+The SHOPP is a biennial program adopted no later than April 1 of each even numbered year.
+Consistent with the Biennial STIP Fund Estimate, each SHOPP will cover a two-year period and add two new years of programming capacity.